soundstep/network-playground/README.md

 ### Bettercap

 Amazing tool to inspect network.
-The few things I tried to seems to be stopped by some router checks:
+The few things I tried seem to be stopped by some router checks:

 ```
 192.168.1.0/24 > 192.168.1.202  » [08:28:38] [sys.log] [inf] arp.spoof arp spoofer started, probing 1 targets.